-F a c i n g Z a y d e
+F a c i n g Z a y d a

-Zayde looked like he just happened to fall asleep there on top of that ice, like he was overcome by a nap, as usual, and surrendered himself to the nearest surface.
+Zayda looked like he just happened to fall asleep there on top of that ice, like he had surrendered himself to a nap as usual.
 But this was different.
-In sleep a person moved and made sounds.
-Even when everything else about them was still, you could always see their chest moving.
-Like when he and Davey played cops and robber, and Jackie would pretend to be dead, and practice his stillness.
+Even asleep Jackie could always see Zayda’s chest moving.
+Like when Jackie and Davey played cops and robbers, and Jackie would pretend to be dead.
 His lungs had their own ideas.

-Jackie had lain awake many nights when everyone else was asleep, and turned on his side and watched his younger brother, Davey, his small chest moving up and down.
+Jackie had lain awake many nights and turned on his side and watched his younger brother, Davey, his small chest moving up and down.
 Then one night, Jackie lulled himself to sleep with his little brother’s steady breathing, and afterwards didn’t suffer from insomnia again.
 Not until Davey got pneumonia and was put in the hospital for two weeks.
 Then Jackie had to figure out something else to sleep to.

 “Did you try counting sheep?” his mother had asked.

 Miriam laughed.
 “It’s not real sheep Tateleh, it’s imaginary sheep.
 Don’t ask me.
 I have the opposite problem.
 I can’t stay awake.”

 It seemed all the grown ups had this problem.
 Especially Zayda, who, at his age, complained all the time about losing his battles with the sofa, the armchair, the bed or any other place he could possibly doze off.

 His ice bed was brought up in ten large pieces by Mendel the ice man, who had three hired men help him.
 The ice was so cold it steamed.
 The men placed old blankets and rags on the floor, then a long plank of plywood on top of them and then more blankets.
 Then they set up the ice so it formed a long rectangle, just a little longer than Zayda’s body, which was now only maybe five seven though he started out in life supposedly six feet.